Coin flipping: Use in dispute resolution

 In an association football match, the team winning the coin toss chooses which goal to attack in the first half; the opposing team kicks off for the first half.
 For the second half, the teams switch ends, and the team that won the coin toss kicks off.
 Coin tosses are also used to decide which team has the pick of going first or second in a penalty shoot-out.
 Before the early-1970s introduction of the penalty shootout, coin tosses were occasionally needed to decide the outcome of drawn matches where a replay was not possible.
 The most famous instance of this was the semifinal game of the 1968 European Championship between Italy and the Soviet Union, which finished 0–0 after extra time.
 Italy won, and went on to become European champions.

 In cricket the toss is often significant, as the decision whether to bat or bowl first can influence the outcome of the game.
+The coin toss in cricket is more important than in other games because in many situations it can lead a team winning or losing the game.
+Factors such as pitch conditions, weather and the time of day are considered by the team captain who wins the toss.
+Now there are websites such as flip a coin online which domestic sports team use to toss the coin.

 Similarly, in tennis a coin toss is used in professional matches to determine which player serves first.
 The player who wins the toss decides whether to serve first or return, while the loser of the toss decides which end of the court each player plays on first.

 In duels a coin toss was sometimes used to determine which combatant had the sun at his back.

 In some other sports, the result of the toss is less crucial and merely a way to fairly choose between two more or less equal options.